SeaTurtleManOG/PineconeInfiniteMemoryChatbotDiscord/README.md

 - Engaging and dynamic conversation capabilities
 - Cache system for faster response times

+The bot uses Azure Blob Storage for the following reasons:

+1. File size limitations: Discord has a file size limit for uploading files.
+For example, if the bot converts a YouTube video to an audio format like MP3 or WAV, and the output file size exceeds the allowed limit, it cannot be directly sent on Discord.
+Azure Blob Storage provides a cloud-based solution to store and share larger files.

+2. Persistent storage: By using Azure Blob Storage, the bot can store and manage files in a reliable and scalable cloud storage service.
+This ensures that the converted files are safely stored and can be accessed later if needed.

+3. Access control: Azure Blob Storage provides secure access to the stored files using Shared Access Signatures (SAS).
+The bot can generate SAS URLs with specific permissions and expiry times, allowing users to access the converted files without compromising the security of the storage account.

+4. Scalability and performance: Azure Blob Storage is designed to handle large amounts of unstructured data, making it a suitable choice for storing and sharing various file types, such as audio and video files.
+It also offers high availability and performance, ensuring that users can download the converted files quickly and efficiently.

 ## Installation

 To get started with RAVEN, follow these steps: